 My background and experience

 I bring experience both as a senior leader and as a coach.
-Before establishing my own practice, I held roles including People Director, Head of Leadership Development & Training, Organisation Development Manager and operational finance manager working in the UK and New Zealand across sectors such as retail, IT, engineering and construction, automotive, education and local government.
+Before establishing my own practice, I held roles including People Director, Head of Leadership Development & Training.
+I have worked across sectors and countries.

 I am a qualified professional coach, credentialed at Associate Certified Coach (ACC) level with the International Coaching Federation (ICF).